-UWE Bristol's Future Space – newly-created offices, workshops and lab-space for science and tech-based businesses – in the University Enterprise Zone (UEZ) has been explicitly designed to encourage innovation, collaboration and inspiration.
+Future Space, in the University Enterprise Zone (UEZ), has offices, workshops and lab-space for science and tech-based businesses, and has been explicitly designed to encourage innovation, collaboration and inspiration.

-Situated on Frenchay Campus, Future Space supports businesses working in high-tech areas such as robotics, digital and creative technologies, health tech and biosciences.
+Situated on Frenchay Campus, Future Space supports businesses working in high-tech areas including robotics, digital and creative technologies, health tech and biosciences.

 "Businesses moving in will get access to the sorts of academic expertise, business support and facilities that would otherwise be out of reach for new and growing companies.
 And they will be able to tap in to student talent through work placements or recruiting our graduates."

 A team from Oxford Innovation who run Future Space for the University is on site to help the businesses that move in.
 According to Elaine McKechnie, Centre Director, the flexibility of the space is a big draw for businesses.
-She comments: “Resident businesses can put their own stamp on their space, or they can rent a space that is ready for them to move in.”
+“Resident businesses can put their own stamp on their space, or they can rent a space that is ready for them to move in.”

 It is estimated that Future Space will bring an economy boost of £85m as well as over 450 new jobs to the region over the next 10 years.